-$$\log(LI{r,c,t}) = \alpha + \log(QP{r,c,t}) + \beta TRD + \log(R)$$ (21)
+$$\log(LI{r,c,t}) = \alpha + \log(MKG{r,c,t}) + \log(R)$$ (26)

-LI = Livestock inventory (in heads)

-QP = Production quantity of meat (in kt)
+LI = Livestock inventory (in heads) MKG = Number of animals marketed (in thousands)

-Beef and veal
+Beef and veal marketing numbers

-The determinants of beef and veal (BV) production are complex due to several factors, e.g. joint production with milk, lengthy production horizons, use of animals for draught, and the ruminant nature that requires significant arable land or pasture for roughage feed.
-Again, differences in the specific country equations might apply according to their specific conditions.
-However, in general, BV production is a function of lagged cow and beef and veal inventories, prices and incentives (for BV, pasture and fodder, and in some cases for possible substitute land use, e.g. the production of maize - see Argentina), cost indices (meat and dairy CPCI, feed cost index or pasture and fodder cost index, cross commodity cost indices), and a trend.
-The standard BV production equation is:
+The determinants of beef and veal (BV) animal marketing numbers are complex due to several factors, e.g. joint production with milk, lengthy production horizons, use of animals for draught, and the ruminant nature that requires significant arable land or pasture for roughage feed.
+In general, BV marketing is a function of lagged beef cow inventories (or overall bovine inventory for the COSIMO countries), prices and incentives (return per head, see equation (28)), pasture and fodder production incentives, cost indices (meat and dairy CPCI, feed cost index or pasture and fodder cost index, cross-commodity cost indices), and a trend (only for Cosimo countries).
+The standard BV marketing equation is: